+- 1. A better understanding of the world

+- 2. Developing problem-solving skills

+- 3. Meeting interesting people

-kpoii nt E xercises Whi A D M f the following are benefits of a university education? better understanding of the world eveloping problem-solving skills leeting interesting people laking wiser financial decisions in the future II of the above Wha at do you value that will be richer in your future life because you will have a university education?
-Wha at do you value that will you likely have less time or money to spend on while in university? kfor university usually differs in many ways from one's previous life in high school or in the ce.
-What are the biggest changes you are experiencing now or anticipate experiencing this T eacr F of the following statements, circle T for true or F for false: Attitude is one of the most important factors affecting university success. Т F If you sit back, wait patiently, and stick it out long enough, success in university will inevitably come to you. Т F To do well in university, you basically have to give up everything else in life for a while. Т F Most university graduates later look back on their university years as one of the best times in their lives.
+- 4. Making wiser financial decisions in the future

+- 5. All of the above

+2. education?
+What do you value that will you likely have less time or money to spend on while in university?
+3. Life in university usually differs in many ways from one's previous life in high school or in the workforce.
+What are the biggest changes you are experiencing now or anticipate experiencing this term?

+- 4. For each of the following statements, circle T for true or F for false: - T F Attitude is one of the most important factors affecting university success. - If you sit back, wait patiently, and stick it out long enough, success in university will inevitably come to you. - T F To do well in university, you basically have to give up everything else in life for a while. - Most university graduates later look back on their university years as one of the best times in their